ptitSeb/gl4es/USAGE.md

  * 3 : Use PBuffer, allowing x11 (and windowed) rendering even if driver doesn't support it

 ##### LIBGL_ES
-Controls tje version of GLES to use
+Controls the version of GLES to use
  * 0 : Default, using GLES 1.1 backend (unless built with DEFAULT_ES 2)
  * 1 : Use GLES 1.1 backend
  * 2 : Use GLES 2.0 backend